History of the nude in art: Vanguardism

 Homage to Newton (1985), by Salvador Dalí, Singapore.

-Surrealism placed special emphasis on imagination, fantasy, the world of dreams, with a strong influence of psychoanalysis, as can be seen in its concept of "automatic writing", by which they try to express themselves by freeing their minds from any rational bondage, to show the purity of the unconscious.
+Surrealism placed special emphasis on imagination, fantasy, and the world of dreams, with a strong influence of psychoanalysis, as can be seen in its concept of "automatic writing", by which they try to express themselves by freeing their minds from any rational bondage, to show the purity of the unconscious.
 One of his precursors was Giorgio de Chirico, initiator of the so-called metaphysical painting, with works of disturbing atmosphere, with empty spaces and strange perspectives, and anthropoid figures resembling mannequins: Perseus and Andromeda (1910), Ariana, The Silent Statue (1913), Roman Women (1926), Nude Woman (1929), Nude Self-Portrait (1942), School of Gladiators (1953).

-Salvador Dalí was one of the great geniuses of 20th century art, with a megalomaniac and histrionic personality that turned him into a media figure, extolling him as a paradigm of the eccentric artist.
+Salvador Dalí was one of the great geniuses of 20th-century art, with a megalomaniac and histrionic personality that turned him into a media figure, extolling him as a paradigm of the eccentric artist.
 He had an academic education, and his first works of adolescence were close to pointillist impressionism (The Picnic, 1921; Muse of Cadaqués, 1921; Nude in a Landscape, 1922–1923; Bathers of La Costa Brava, 1923).
-Later he quickly went through various phases related to avant-garde movements, from Fauvism and Cubism to Futurism and metaphysical painting (Cubist Composition, 1923, inspired by Matisse's The Dance; Female Nude, 1925; Venus with Cupids, 1925).
-In 1928, he settled in Paris, where he entered surrealism, of which he would be one of its main representatives, and the following year he met Gala Éluard, who would be his great muse, and whom he portrayed on numerous occasions, some of them nude.
-At that time he began his interest in Freudian psychoanalysis, inventing a method of dream interpretation that he called "paranoiac-critical method".
+Later, he quickly went through various phases related to avant-garde movements, from Fauvism and Cubism to Futurism and metaphysical painting (Cubist Composition, 1923, inspired by Matisse's The Dance; Female Nude, 1925; Venus with Cupids, 1925).
+In 1928, he settled in Paris, where he entered surrealism, of which he would be one of its main representatives, and the following year, he met Gala Éluard, who would be his great muse, and whom he portrayed on numerous occasions, some of them nude.
+At that time, he began to show interest in Freudian psychoanalysis, inventing a method of dream interpretation that he called the "paranoiac-critical method".
 Much of his psychological reflections center on sex, a recurring theme in his work, which revolves around the Freudian struggle between the principle of pleasure and the principle of reality.
 Most of his works are from the surrealist phase: The Great Masturbator (1929), The Bleeding Roses (1930), Untitled (William Tell and Gradiva) (1931), Masochistic Instrument (1933–1934),The Dream places a Hand on a Man's Shoulder (1936), The Golden Age – Family of Marsupial Centaurs (1940–1941), Costume for a Nude with a Codfish Tail (1941), Honey is Sweeter than Blood (1941), Dream Caused by the Flight of a Bee Around a Pomegranate a Second Before Awakening (1944), Galarina (1944–1945, inspired by Raphael's La Fornarina), The Apotheosis of Homer (1944–1945), My Wife, Naked, Looking at her own Body (1945), The temptation of Saint Anthony (1946), etc.